-Within each form, pupils have the opportunity to be a Form Captain or Deputy Form Captain, Games Captain or Deputy Games Captain, Charity Representative and School Council Representative.
-The School Council Representative serves on the School Council for a year and is responsible for taking issues from the form to the Council and then feeding back to the form matters discussed at School Council.
+Within each form, pupils can hold a variety of responsibilities, including House Captain, Games Captain, Charity Representative, and School Council Representative.
+The School Council

+Representative serves on the School Council for a year and is responsible for taking issues from the form to the Council and then feeding back to the form on matters discussed at School Council.